Skip to content

 🟢 PrivaceraCloud Data plane + Privacera Discovery: Required.

-Wildcard certificate and Key A wildcard certificate for the domain name used for the Privacera service endpoints, along with the private key.
-Refer here for more details.
+Wildcard certificate and Key A wildcard certificate for the domain name used for the Privacera service endpoints, along with the private key, is required.
+Refer to here for more details.

 🟢 For self-managed: Required.